mobilecoinofficial/developer-portal/Content/Overview/0000_Explain Like I'm Five/0003_Transactions.md

 ---
 title:  Life of a Transaction
 ---
-First, let's look at what a regular cash/debit transaction looks like.
-Have you ever tried to spend $20 at the corner store and had the cashier put a mark on the bill?
-That process is designed to verify that your money isn't fake.
-Throughout the life of a dollar, there are many verification checkpoints.
-In the United States, the Federal Reserve prints bills with unique serial numbers and hard-to-counterfeit physical properties, including UV-light responsive ink, microscopic markings, and even the special paper that dollars are printed on.

-Once in circulation, money is deposited into banks, where customers can save or spend it.
-At every step of the way, transaction checkpoints verify that the dollar truly exists.
-Yet, all of these checkpoints depend on trust.
-What if the cashier doesn't trust their marker?
-All of a sudden, your money's no good.
-What if you sell something on eBay and someone complains to PayPal about your shipment, causing a refund?
-All of a sudden, your money is gone.
-In traditional finance, you need to trust the institutions handling your money.

 With cryptocurrency, money exists in a publicly verified record as 'Unspent Transaction Outputs,' each with a unique serial number, and hard-to-counterfeit cryptographic properties.
 All transaction verifications happen in real-time within seconds.

-So how does MobileCoin enable this to happen so quickly between two smartphones?
+Exactly how does MobileCoin enable this to happen so quickly between two smartphones?
 The principles are simple, even if the tech is wildly complex.
 Let's dive in.

 The Life of a Transaction
 =========================